Pairing Wine with Summer Fruits and Vegetables

 • Creamy cows’ milk cheeses may work best with fresh fruits, but aged sheep milk cheeses can work nicely, too, assuming they have not become too salty from long-term aging.
 Alas, goats milk cheeses almost never work (but they totally rock it with Sauvignon Blancs), even when made in an aged Gouda style.

-In sum, pairings wines with summer fruits and vegetables isn’t so hard with a few pairing principles in your back pocket.
+In summary, pairing wines with summer fruits and vegetables isn’t so hard with a few pairing principles in your back pocket.
 Keep lighter foods with lighter wines, and stay away from wines that see oak influence, unless you are grilling.

 For more wine pairing suggestions, including How to Pair Wine with Heirloom Tomatoes, explore the entertaining page of our website.